 BDO offers financial assistance to well-rounded, academically strong candidates studying or considering studying towards a CA(SA) qualification.
-Preference is given to AIC students.
+Preference is given to those previously disadvantaged.

 Acceptance of a bursary requires the student to complete a training contract in terms of a learnership agreement with the BDO office that awards the bursary.

-BDO allocates a full or half bursary dependent on academic achievement and available financial resources.
+BDO allocates a bursary based on academic achievement and available financial resources.
+Our bursaries amounts vary based on each individual applicant’s circumstances or academics as well as the regions bursary budget.
 Our bursaries exclude residence fees and are limited to registration fees, tuition fees and books for each year of study.